 Unlike my moody contorted hazelnut shrub who was convinced that birds appreciated her for her proximity to some of my bird feeders, my larch (whose branches "held" a suet basket) was thrilled to be visited by a visiting bird, no matter what type of bird it was; nor his/her motive!

 This larch, as you may recall, adores "entertainment; and in bygone years, she has "fulfilled" this need by watching television through the windows of the building directly north of me!

-Finally my larch has come to her senses and avoids the boob tube in order to focus on the beauty around her, such as a hairy woodpecker, as well as a chickadee, who have both (at different times) "perched" near her as seen in the images below.
+Finally my larch has come to her senses and avoids the boob tube in order to focus on the beauty around her, such as a Downy woodpecker, as well as a chickadee, who have both (at different times) "perched" near her as seen in the images below.

 In the second image of this series, a wee portion of the larch's branches can be seen midway at the top of the image, where they are — excuse the pun— attempting to get a bird's eye view of a chickadee who has alighted on a suet basket that is hanging near my larch.
 The larch and the lone chickadee seem to have a mutual admiration for each other, as evidenced in an image posted below.

 This particular image was featured on TLLG's FB Page last year (11-20-12) but since it is apropos to today's entry, I'm including it here.

 At the moment, my larch and I agree that things are status-quo with her.
 When Juan V was here this past Wednesday, he hung a birdbath near to her as seen in the image below,